 In the case of these mites, this process took over 20 years!

-They originated from somewhere near Australia.
+Dust mites originated from somewhere near Australia.
 They were first reported in 1969 in Canada and in 1970 in the USA.
 By 1980, they started appearing more frequently and by the 1990s they were everywhere.

 One explanation for their late arrival may be that our homes prior to the 1950s and 1960s were not tightly sealed and the accumulated house dust with allergens from the mites could escape, not giving them a chance to breed.

-They are microscopic insects.
+Dust mites are microscopic insects.
 The adults have 8 hairy legs and are approximately 0.3mm in length.
 7000 of these creatures can fit on a single fingernail!